vanjs-org/mini-van/README.md

 ### `mini-van` mode

-Likewise, `mini-van` mode needs a 3rd-party DOM library to provide `Document` object.
+Likewise, `mini-van` mode needs a 3rd-party DOM library to provide the `Document` object.
 We will show an example with the integration of [`jsdom`](https://github.com/jsdom/jsdom).

 First, install `jsdom`: